andrelr90/studio_api/README.md

 This repository contains the implementation of an API for managing classes and bookings in a studio.

 ## Installing
 This project was developed in `go version go1.20.4 windows/386`.
 If you don't have Go installed yet, you can get it from https://go.dev/doc/install.

-Before running this project for the first time, you may also need to execute the following in the `/src` folder:
+If you need to restart the dependencies of this project, you can delete the files `/src/go.mod` and `/src/go.sum` execute the following in the `/src` folder:
 ```
 go mod init studio_api/src
 go mod init tidy